 - Being near magnets, metal detectors, high-voltage electrical wires, and electrical appliances such as shavers, toothbrushes, and microwave ovens.
-Cell phones and mp3 players can also interfere with the signals.
+Cell phones can also interfere with the signals.
 Keep them at least 6 inches away from the monitor box.

 - Smoking or using other forms of tobacco